Reviewed for current filing season: 10 June 2026

 • Inputs or outwards are meant for making taxable supplies under GST provisions.

-• Goods should be eligible for credit under GST regime.
+• Goods should be eligible for credit under the GST regime.

 • Documents or invoices should not be older than 12 months before the appointed date.